viethoanguyen97/java-commons/spring-graphql/README.md

-#spring-graphql
+# spring-graphql

 **A simple application with SpringBoot and GraphQL.**

 Testing the application:
 - Running the Spring Boot application.
-- Open localhost:9001/graphiql
+- Open localhost:9001/graphiql.
-- These are some query you could try
+- These are some queries you could try on GraphiQL screen.

 ```
 query {